sarahdavisUMT/web-dev-hw/project-2/readme.md

 # Technical Report

-I find this class very interesting, I just wish I had been able to take more time to work on it this week!
+I find this class very interesting, but I really struggled with creating the form in html.
+I plan on taking extra time this week to figure it out.

 I am excited to learn how to add animations and more active, moving pieces.

-I had very limited time, so I can't honestly speak too much about my work cycle.
-I am excited to continue working on it and have a revision ready.
+I chose a subject that requires a bit more explanation than I initially thought, but it is something I find very interesting.
+For some reason, I can't get my images to work, even though I copied the exact thing to write.
+The table was really interesting to make, but it was very easy to get lost in the coding and completely mess it up!

 ![screenshot](./images/screenshot.png)